linuxlight/598APE-HW1/README.md

 This repository contains code for homework 1 of 598APE.

-In particular, this repository is an implementation of a Raytracer.
+In particular, this repository is an implementation of an optimized Raytracer.

+Starting from the course baseline, we applied 11 optimizations (compiler optimization, efficient nearest-intersection search, redundant-work removal, and multithreading) that leave every output byte-identical to the baseline while running the scenes 19-21x faster and making the 111,748-triangle elephant renderable in seconds instead of days.

 To compile the program run:
 ```bash